 - The borrower or issuer is under significant financial difficulties; - Breach of contract, like lag or due over 180 days; - Due to economic or contractual reasons with related to the financial difficulties of the borrower, the company offers the borrower certain concession that originally will not be considered. - The borrower will possibly file in bankruptcy or other financial reorganization; or - The active market of the financial asset may disappear due to the financial difficulties.
 The impairment loss of the financial assets at amortised cost is deducted from the book value of the assets.

-When the company cann

-ot reasonably expect to recover the whole or part of the financial assets, it will directly reduce the total amount of the financial assets.
+When the company cannot reasonably expect to recover the whole or part of the financial assets, it will directly reduce the total amount of the financial assets.
 For company accounts, the company analyses the time point and amount of write-off on the basis of whether it reasonably expects to be recoverable.
 The expected write-off amount will not be reversed significantly.
 However, the financial assets already written off still can be enforced in order to fulfil the procedure of recovering overdue amount of the Company.
+Based on his experience, after 180 days, it will not be possible to recover the overdue amount from the company's account.